 The THERMIE programme is focused on the cost-effective, environmentally friendly targeted demonstration and promotion of clean and efficient energy technologies.

 THERMIE supports actions which are aimed at providing both the technological and economical viability of energy technologies by highlighting the benefits and by assuring a wider replication and market penetration both in EU and global markets.
+For more information on Thermie click on the Logo on the right:

 The directors of Kilronan Wind Farm Ltd, wish to convey their thanks to: